1587/f-stack/README.md

 for more details, see [nginx guide](https://github.com/F-Stack/f-stack/blob/master/doc/F-Stack_Nginx_APP_Guide.md).

-#### Redis
+#### Kni

-    cd app/redis-3.2.8/
-    make
-    make install

 If KNI is enabled in the configuration file, F-Stack will create a virtual NIC device after started, and set the ipaddr, netmask, mac addr, route table, etc.
+But now you have to set route by yourself, it will be fixxed soon.
+If you don't have another management port, you should execute a script like this.

     /usr/local/nginx_fstack/sbin/nginx

-  But now you have to set route by your self, it will be fixxed soon.

     route add -net 0.0.0.0 gw <gateway> dev veth0
     # route add -net ...  # other route rules